George Germain, 1st Viscount Sackville: Departure from office

-Germain became a target for the opposition, and was eventually persuaded to step down in exchange for a peerage, and in February 1782 he was made Baron Bolebrooke, in the County of Sussex, and Viscount Sackville, of Drayton in the County of Northampton.
+Germain became a target for the opposition and was eventually persuaded to step down in exchange for a peerage, and in February 1782, he was made Baron Bolebrooke, in the County of Sussex, and Viscount Sackville, of Drayton in the County of Northampton.
 That was considered essential if the North government was to survive by bringing in factions of the opposition to which Germain was personally objectionable.
 He was replaced by Welbore Ellis.
 In spite of Germain's departure, the North government fell shortly afterwards in February 1782 and was followed by a period of political instability.
-Shortly after the fall of the North government, news arrived of the decisive British naval victory at the Battle of the Saintes in the Caribbean, which would have boosted the government had it still been in power.
-The Shelburne government agreed to the Peace of Paris, bringing an end to the war in 1783 and recognising the independence of the United States.
+Shortly after the fall of the North government, news arrived of the decisive British naval victory at the Battle of the Saintes in the Caribbean, which would have boosted the government if it had still been in power and British successes late in the war came partly thanks to the strategic dispositions made by North and Germain.
+The Shelburne government agreed to the Peace of Paris, which brought an end to the war in 1783 and recognised the independence of the United States.

 Later life

-The controversy over Lord Sackville's handling of the war continued.
+The controversy over Lord Germain's handling of the war continued.
 Some members were opposed to his taking a seat in the House of Lords, an almost unprecedented incident.
 However, he was admitted to the Lords, where he was staunchly defended by Lord Thurlow, and his declining health soon made the issue irrelevant.
 He retired to his country home at Stoneland Lodge and died there in 1785.
-He maintained to his dying day that he had not been a coward at Minden.
-Following his death, a defence of Sackville's reputation, The character of the late Viscount Sackville, was written by Richard Cumberland.
+He maintained that he had not been a coward at Minden.
+Following his death, a defence of Germain's reputation was written by Richard Cumberland.
 A trove of the subject's letters were published by the Historical Records Commission beginning in 1904 under the title Report on the manuscripts of Mrs. Stopford-Sackville, of Drayton House, Northhamptonshire / with a new introduction and preface by George Athan Billias.

 The Drayton House estate passed to his son Charles, who later became the 5th (and last) Duke of Dorset.
 The Stoneland estate (or Buckhurst Park as it came to be known) passed via the wife of the late 3rd Duke of Dorset to her daughter Countess de la Warr on the Dowager Duchess's death in 1825.